2009 St. Thomas Aquinas Boys Soccer

 The team will get a tour of the BU Athletic facilities.

-will stay to watch the BU men's soccer team play Boston College in their cross
+We will stay to watch the BU men's soccer team play Boston College in their cross city rivalry.

 The game will be televised on Fox Soccer channel.